-- Public School Ranking:
+- Public School Ranking: 32

 It's a hot spot for tours, walking or biking trails, state parks, sight-seeing, museums, and breweries.
 Some of its must-see attractions include the Arkansas State Capitol, the Big Dam Bridge, the Museum of Discovery, Riverfront Park and the Rock Town Distillery.
 Little Rock has a suburban feel, which can be associated with the many coffee shops and restaurants it has.
 It also has little traffic, despite being a larger city.

 Little Rock is known to be partly cloudy year round, with humid summers and chilly winters.
 During the summer, temperatures reach highs in the 90's and lows in the 60's.
 During winter months, high temperatures are in the 60's and lows drop down to the mid-30's.

-Job growth on the other hand, has increased by 0.1% over the last year.
-In the next ten years, it's predicted to have increased by 33.5%.
+Job growth on the other hand, has decreased by -4.54% over the last year.
+In the next ten years, it's predicted to have increased by 32.22%.
 Some of the major industries here are healthcare, banking and finance, technology, aerospace, government, education, advanced manufacturing and agriculture.
-Several big companies to work for include Dillard's, Windstream Holdings, University of Arkansas for Medical Sciences, the Lofton, and the State of Arkansas.
+Several big companies to work for include Dillard's, Windstream, University of Arkansas for Medical Sciences, Welspun Group, and University of Arkansas System.

-The cost of living here is lower than the U.S. average, and residents spend less on health care, food, and utilities, compared to the average American.
+The cost of living here is lower than the US average, and residents spend less on health care, food, and utilities, compared to the average American.
 The city of Little Rock is diverse, scenic, and affordable, which is why it's known to be a desirable place to live.
 If you enjoy a city that has an active out-door culture or you're simply looking to raise a family, Little Rock might just be the place for you.

 - Pleasant Valley

 - Rock Creek